All Episodes

 Sean, thanks for having me.

-You know, this whole idea of disqualifying Donald Trump from being on the ballot based on Article Amendment 14, the 14th Amendment, Section 3, which says no person, having been a senator, representative, or president, should be allowed to hold office as if they've previously taken the oath, if it's been determined that they were involved in either an insurrection or rebellion against the United States.
+You know, this whole idea of disqualifying Donald Trump from being on the ballots based on Article Amendment 14, the 14th Amendment, Section 3, which says no person, having been a senator, representative, or president, should be allowed to hold office if they've previously taken the oath, if it's been determined that they were involved in either an insurrection or rebellion against the United States.

 That was aimed at the Confederates during the Civil War period.

-So what you have here is this open-ended question of, well, if somebody's merely accused of this, which by the way, legally he has not been yet.
+So what you have here is this open-ended question of, well, if somebody's merely accused of this, which, by the way, legally he has not been yet.

-Everyone everybody thought and assumed that that was going to be where the charges went, but they did not, did they?
+Everybody thought and assumed that that was going to be where the charges went, but they did not, did they?

 They did not.

-Now there is a word out that it is possible that in the next two weeks we could see a superseding indictment that does have that.
+Now, there is a word out that it is possible that in the next two weeks, we could see a superseding indictment that does have that.

-So as it stands right now, we do not.
+But as it stands right now, we do not.

 And the idea that you could be disqualified prior to a final adjudication is outrageous.

-It would in fact violate the Fifth Amendment's due process clause.
+It would, in fact, violate the Fifth Amendment's due process clause.

 Do you agree with that?